foulger2019/harry_potter_and_the_facial_recognition_classifier/Harry Potter/en/step_2.md

 As you can see, the Classifier puts the image in to the most similar category.

 We can also see how sure the Classify function is by using `Probabilities`.
 This gives the probability that an image belongs to each class.
-In this case, there is an 89.5% probability that this image fits into the `Harry` class
+In this case, there is an 89.5% probability that this image fits into the `Harry` class.

 ![Probabilities](images/probability.png)